 When it comes to identifying when you should contact your customers, begin by analyzing their journey.

-Throughout every step of the consumer lifecycle, the What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer… gives you a clear picture of all customer interactions across all platforms, devices, and touchpoints, allowing you to be present with the right content in the right place and at the right time.
+Throughout every step of the consumer lifecycle, the customer journey gives you a clear picture of all customer interactions across all platforms, devices, and touchpoints, allowing you to be present with the right content in the right place and at the right time.